MacGregor Ranch 1

 - Increase in understory biodiversity (forbs, grasses, and shrubs)

-- Increase in survival rates for ponderosa pine in future fires
+- Increase in survival rates for Ponderosa Pine in future fires

 Meadowdale Ranch